 The key to evaluating the structure of your dog is to first get a great photo of your dog in stacked position.
 This will drastically help your line drawing for evaluation!!
 You want your dog standing with their front/hind feet even (not staggered), front feet underneath shoulders and their hocks perpendicular to the ground.
 A poorly positioned leg can distort your perception and throw off your drawn lines.
 Make sure to take multiple photos so you can choose the best shot for the exercise.
 It may also be worthwhile to enlist the help of a friend or family member when taking the photo to increase your odds of a successful photoshoot!
 Make sure when taking the photo that your dog is standing on a flat surface, with good lighting, and that the photo is taken straight from the side as deviation will distort the angles.
 Once you have a photo that is suitable for the structure evaluation make sure to label your landmarks as this will help you when drawing your lines.

 There are several different ways to evaluate the front end assembly of your dog.
-To start make sure you can identify these eight landmarks.

 The first method is to measure the shoulder angle.
 Draw a vertical line through the point of the shoulder and then add another line from the point of shoulder to highest point on the scapula – usually off the spine.
 Then measure the angle it has created!
 Ideally, we want something within the 30 degree range.
 The more open the shoulder joint is the straighter the front.
 This can be caused by either an upright scapular (shoulder blade) or by a shorter humerus (upper arm) or a combination of the two.